racersmith/CarND-Extended-Kalman-Project/README.md

 ### Code Efficiency

 Efforts were made  to avoid repeating calculations and inserting unnecessary control flow checks throughout the code.
-Executing the ExtendedKF on the 500 samples in the `obj_pose-laser-radar-synthetic-input` data set requires 569ms to load and execute.
-The actual filter routine contained within `fusionEKF.ProcessMeasurement` on line 139 in `main.cpp` represents 50.27%.
-This represents a processing rate of 1,748 measurements processed per second.
+Executing the ExtendedKF on the 500 samples in the `obj_pose-laser-radar-synthetic-input` data set requires 559ms to load and execute.
+The actual filter routine contained within `fusionEKF.ProcessMeasurement` on line 139 in `main.cpp` takes 265ms.
+This represents a processing rate of 1,886 measurements processed per second.